Forming a Limited Liability Company (LLC) involves several key steps. Here\’s a general outline of the process:

-FORMATION OF A LIMITED LIABILITY COMPANY
+FORMATION OF A LIMITED LIABILITY COMPANY AND DOCUMENTS INVOLVED

 The steps involved in the formation of a limited liability company (be it private or public limited company) as follows: